-Created in 1980, the Alliance Française of Hyderabad boasts a large community of alumni with about 2,000 students attending its French classes every year, many of whom went to study or work in France or other French-speaking countries.
+Created in 1980, the Alliance Française of Hyderabad boasts a large community of alumni with about 2,000 students attending its French classes every year, many of whom go on to study or work in France or other French-speaking countries.

 In 2020, the AFH will celebrate its 40th anniversary in a city harboring a three-century old history with France.
 This history is one of friendship as well as excellence in the fields of education, technology, art, culture, science, and business and the AFH is proud to be both an actor and a facilitator for these relations.